naniitsnina/naniitsnina/README.md

         </a>
       </p>
       <p>
-        <strong>HTML, CSS, JavaScript </strong> - Uses can contact and book appointments with makeup artists and/or designers.
+        <strong>HTML, CSS, JavaScript </strong> - Users can contact and book appointments with makeup artists and/or designers.
 Products such as skincare, makeuptools, palettes and many more are displayed!
       </p>
     </td>
     <td width="50%" valign="top">